 Moody's Investors Service and Standard & Poor's recently gave a Oakland County a AAA bond rating, the highest rating possible.
 Only 19 of America's other 3,043 counties received this high a rating.

 Oakland County is the third most affluent county (in per-capita income) in the United States.
 Taxes are low; at 4.9 mils, Oakland County has the lowest county tax rate in Michigan.

 Housing options in Oakland County provide a variety of settings and lifestyles.
 Urban areas offer classic architecture homes and townhouses in older, well-established communities.
 Areas close to Williams International are enjoying housing growth and provide buyers an opportunity to build their dream home.
-And there are large areas of rural space within 30 minutes of Commerce Township that provide wide-open space and country living.
+There are also large areas of rural space within 40 minutes of Commerce Township and Pontiac that provide wide-open space and country living.

 Oakland County is also home to America's number one indoor entertainment venue, The Palace of Auburn Hills, and the number one outdoor music venue, DTE Energy Theatre.

 Oakland County offers many outdoor activities and opportunities.
 With more than 75 public and private golf courses, there are more golf holes-per-capita in Oakland County than in any other county in the U.S.

 Living in Oakland County brings you closer to some of the best hunting, fishing, hiking, and camping available in the U.S. Proximity to the Great Lakes, the abundance of wooded areas and wildlife throughout Michigan, and the beauty of the four seasons are all here for everyone to enjoy.
 The county's 450 inland lakes provide excellent fishing, boating, swimming, and water skiing.
 Miles of hiking and biking trails, great camping sites, and tranquil settings are all part of the over 88,000 acres of parkland.